pszujewski/edx-software-engineering/README.md

 #### On JavaScript, compilation and TypeScript

-Javascript is a compiled language because it uses JIT (just-in-time) compilation to compile JS source code in bytecode so it can be executed by the browser's JavaScript Engine.
+Javascript is a compiled language because it uses JIT (just-in-time) compilation to compile JS source code into bytecode so it can be executed by the browser's JavaScript Engine.
 JIT compilation is when a program is compiled at runtime of a program rather than compiling prior to execution.
 JS is dynamically typed, so the developer does not need to declare each variable as a specific type.
 Instead dynamically-typed languages associate variable types with values rather than declared types.

-TypeScript is a language that extends JavaScript with tpe annotations so the developer can have the benefists of static typing.
+TypeScript is a language that extends JavaScript with type annotations so the developer can have the benefits of static typing.
 TS compiles to JavaScript using the TypeScript compiler.

 ```typescript
 var age: number;